Ironclad Art Challenge: Expressing our spirit, values, and vision for a sustainable future

 Why separated sewers and public art matter

 By 2050, Vancouver will have separate sewer sytems for stormwater run-off and sewage.
 This upgrade will help prevent flooding and eventually eliminate the overflow of sewage into waterways.
-Wherever you see two sewer manholes in the street, you know that the neighbourhood’s sewer system is up-to-date and contributing to a greener Vancouver.
+Wherever you see two sewer maintenance holes in the street, you know that the neighbourhood’s sewer system is up-to-date and contributing to a greener Vancouver.

 The City's public art program provides opportunities to experience art in everyday life, through artworks that express the spirit, values, visions, and poetry of places that collectively define Vancouver.